-If you ask your INFJ how to get from point A to point B, don’t expect an exact, to-the-point answer.
-Since INFJs rely more heavily on Introverted Intuition and Introverted Thinking than their Extroverted counterparts, explaining processes, procedures and other detail-oriented tasks can sometimes be difficult.
+If you ask your INFJ how to get from point A to point B, don’t expect an exact answer.
+Since INFJs rely more heavily on Introverted Intuition and Introverted Thinking than their extroverted counterparts, explaining processes, procedures, and other detail-oriented tasks can be difficult.
 Imagine the INFJ’s brain as scattered pieces of a jigsaw puzzle.
 We already know what the puzzle is supposed to look like when it’s complete, so we don’t bother putting the pieces together.
 However, in order to explain

-I’m an INFJ, I have several good INFJ friends and I’ve been studying personality for years, yet it still sometimes comes as a shock whenever I find out someone else I know is INFJ.
-INFJs tend to mimic other personality types, and it usually takes getting to know them at a close, personal level before their true personalities start to come out.
+I’m an INFJ and I have several INFJ friends (thanks, internet!).
+I’ve also been studying personality type for years.
+Yet it still comes as a shock whenever I find out someone else I know is INFJ.
+INFJs tend to mimic other personality types, and it usually takes getting to know them at a very personal level before their true personalities start to show.